Ayban-17/YouTube-Clone/README.md

 # YouTube-Clone
-My YouTube clone app is a front-end web application developed using HTML, CSS, and Vanilla JavaScript, featuring a search function that lets users search for videos on the platform.

 My YouTube clone app is a functional front-end web application that I developed using HTML, CSS, and Vanilla JavaScript.
 I'm proud to say that it functions very well and I'm happy with the end result.